CoorpAcademy/serverless-plugins/packages/serverless-offline-ssm-provider/README.md

-# serverless-offline-sms-provider
+# serverless-offline-ssm-provider

-This Serverless-offline-sms-provider fallback SSM resolution on your local machine.
+This Serverless-offline-ssm-provider fallback SSM resolution on your local machine.
 To do so, read specific file and extract values.

 ## Installation